RaresDrg/test-readme/README.md

       </li>
       <li><b>Not Found Page</b>: The application handles non-existent routes by displaying this page with a <b>404</b> error message.</li>
       <li><b>Shared Layout</b>: Used this approach to handle shared components in one place, reducing code repetition, simplifying maintenance, and improving page load times.</li>
-      <li><b>Route-centric</b>: Used this approach to split the code based on the application's routes, loading each route's code only when needed, thus reducing initial load times and enhancing performance.</li>
+      <li><b>Route-centric</b>: This process splits the code based on the application's routes, loading each route's code only when needed, thus optimizing initial load times and improving overall performance.</li>
     </ul>
   </li>
   <li><b>Styling</b>: